petia1960/julia/README.md

 To build Julia, simply run `gmake`.
 (Note that `gmake` must be used rather than `make`, since `make` on FreeBSD corresponds to the incompatible BSD Make rather than GNU Make.)

-It's important to note that the `USE_SYSTEM_*` flags should be used with caution on FreeBSD.
+It is important to note that the `USE_SYSTEM_*` flags should be used with caution on FreeBSD.
 This is because many system libraries, and even libraries from the Ports Collection, link to the system's `libgcc_s.so.1`, or to another library which links to the system `libgcc_s`.
 This library declares its GCC version to be 4.6, which is too old to build Julia, and conflicts with other libraries when linking.